 Tires are the most important check.
-Underinflation is a common problem that leads to accelerated and uneven wear.
+Under-inflation is a common problem that leads to accelerated and uneven wear.
 In order to check your tire pressure you should have a tire gauge and a pump or source of compressed air.
-Your MOM should explain the procedure and the pressure range.
+Your Motorcycle Owners Manual should explain the procedure and the pressure range.
 It is important to note that the pressure indicated on the tires sidewall is the recommended pressure with the maximum load on the bike.

 As you work your way up the bike your next stop should be the brakes.
 Most of the time the pads are pretty hidden from the untrained eye.
 If you can’t confirm that there is brake pad material left at least confirm that the discs have a uniform wear pattern without deep groves or uneven markings.
 The pads should contact the entire surface of the disc area.
-Always be careful that the disc are not too hot to touch.
+It’s best to check the brakes before a ride to avoid getting burnt on hot brake discs.

 Brake levers, clutch levers and throttle should all snap back when released.
 If any controls hesitate or release slowly it is a sign that maintenance is required.

 A quick circle of the bike when it’s running will confirm that all lights are functional.
-A dab of the turn signal switch will confirm their operation.
+A dab of the turn signal, brake lever and brake pedal will confirm that the lights are working.

 All of the periodic maintenance listed above is best done on a clean bike.
 Washing and polishing your bike is a great way to identify any loose parts or potential problems that might need the attention of a mechanic.